MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

 If a global variable is triggered before it has been initialized (or "filled in"), the bot will automatically trigger the part of the topic where the global variable is first defined&mdash;even when it's in a different topic&mdash;before returning to the original topic.
 This allows the bot to have all the variables filled in without interrupting the conversation.

-For example, the customer starts the conversation on the "Appointment booking" topic, in which a global variable `bot.UserName` is used.
-However, the `bot.UserName` variable is first defined in the "Welcome" topic.
+For example, the customer starts the conversation on the "Appointment booking" topic, in which a global variable `global.UserName` is used.
+However, the `global.UserName` variable is first defined in the "Welcome" topic.

-When the conversation comes to the point in the "Appointment booking" topic where `bot.UserName` is referenced, the bot will seamlessly pivot to the question node where `bot.UserName` is first defined.
+When the conversation comes to the point in the "Appointment booking" topic where `global.UserName` is referenced, the bot will seamlessly pivot to the question node where `global.UserName` is first defined.

 After the customer answers the question, the bot will resume the "Appointment booking" topic.